Mambo-Token/MamboLaunchPad/Projects/Yuge.md

 50'000 $Yuge reserved for liquidity.
 Initial offers in the following price levels and tranches:
 As soon as tokens of one day are sold out, next "day" sales may continue on the same day!
+Attention, a "day" may actually be only some hours, if low demand, we may lower price faster, and if the days allocation is sold out too.
 Day 1: 200k $Yuge at 1.0 Kas
 Day 2: 200K $Yuge at 0.8 Kas
 Day 3: 200k $Yuge at 0.6 Kas